Roofing Calculator for Shingles and Materials

 What is the overhang measurement?

-The overhang (also called eave extension) is the distance the roof extends beyond the building walls.
-The calculator adds the overhang to all sides of the building dimensions when computing the total roof area.
+The overhang (or eave extension) is how far the roof extends past the building walls.
+Typical residential overhangs run from 0.15 m to 0.6 m (6 to 24 inches).
+The calculator adds the overhang to every side when working out the total roof area.

 Can I use this for metal or tile roofs?

-Why does the flat roof show no ridge caps?
+Why does a flat roof show no ridge caps?

-Flat roofs have no ridge line where two slopes meet, so ridge cap shingles are not needed.
-The calculator automatically sets ridge cap bundles to zero for flat roof types.
+A flat roof has no ridge line where two slopes meet, so ridge cap shingles are not needed.
+The calculator automatically sets ridge cap bundles to zero for the flat roof type.

 Is my data stored or shared?